 B.1.32.
-Detail whether the board of directors has established any mechanisms to ensure that the individual and consolidated financial statements authorised by it are presented to the Shareholders' Meeting without audit qualifications.
+Detail whether the Board of Directors has establi shed any mech anism s to ensure that the indivi idual and l cor nsolidat ted financial state ements autho rise d by it are p rese nted to the Sha rehold ers' Mee ting without t au ıdit qualifi catio ns. - -

 One of the Audit and Control Committee's functions is revision of the financial and economic information published periodically by the FCC Group.
-This revision is particularly important in the case of the annual report; therefore, prior to the Board of Directors' authorisation of the 2009 financial statements, the Audit and Control Committee thoroughly examined those statements and requested that the external auditor explain the conclusions of its review so that, once the statements were approved by the Board, the external auditor's report would contain no qualifications.
+This revision is particularly important in the case of the annual report; therefore, prior to the Board of Directors' authorisation of the 2011 financial statements, the Audit and Control Committee thoroughly examined those statements and requested that the external auditor explain the conclusions of its review so that, once the statements were approved by the Board, the external auditor's report would contain no qualifications.

 B.1.33.
-Is the board secretary a director?

-B.1.34.
-Describe the procedures for appointment and removal of the Secretary of the Board, stating whether the Nomination Committee was consulted and the appointment or removal was approved by the full Board:

-NOTE: The current Secretary was appointed before the Nomination and Remuneration Committee was created.

-Is the Board Secretary entrusted in particular with ensuring compliance with corporate governance recommendations?

-B.1.35.
-Indicate whether the company has established mechanisms to maintain the independence of auditors, financial analysts, investment banks and rating agencies.

-These mechanisms are included in Article 41 of the Rules of the Board.
-"Audit and Control Committee":

-"...
-3. The basic function of the Audit and Control Committee is to support the Board of Directors in its supervisory duties by periodically reviewing the processes used to prepare the financial information, the internal controls and the independence of the external auditors.
+Is the Board secretary a director?
+YES NO X B.1.34.
+Describe the procedures for appointment and removal of the Secre stating whether the Appointments Committee was consulted and the removal was approved by the full Board: Appointment and removal procedure Art.
+36.1 of the Rules of the Board: "His appointment and removal must be approved meeting based on a proposal by the Appointments and Remuneration Committee". d by a ful l Board NOTE: The current Secretary was appointed before the Appointments and Remul was created. neration Committee Yes No Is the Appointments Committee consulted on the appointment?
+Is the Appointments Committee consulted on the removal?
+X 110 Does the full Board approve the appointment? х Does the full Board approve the removal? х Is the Board Secretary entrusted in particular with ensuring compliance governance recommendations?
+YES X NO e with corporate Comments B.1.35.
+Indicate whether the Company has established mechanisms independence of auditors, financial analysts, investment banks and rating a These mechanisms are included in Article 41.4 of the Rules of the Board which states " 4.
+The basic function of the Audit and Control Committee is to support the Board agencies s as follo s. ws: supervisory duties by periodically reviewing the processes used to prepare the finan a) Informing the General Meeting of Shareholders on the questions raised by shareholders which fall internal controls and the independence of the external auditors.